gracetian6/quant/4 Probability/stat111.md

 How can we use this to find the intercept?

 ### Soln
 Add column of 1s to x.
 Plug it into the function.
-The value that corresponds to the 1s would be the intercept.
+The function value that corresponds to the 1s would be the intercept.

 ## Heavy tailed distributions